-Preparing a new disk for use on a Linux system can be quick and easy.
-There are many tools, filesystem formats, and partitioning schemes that may complicate the process if you have specialized needs, but if you want to get up and running quickly, it's fairly straightforward.
+Preparing a new disk for use on a Linux system is a straightforward process.
+There are many tools, filesystem formats, and partitioning schemes that may change the process if you have specialized needs, but the fundamentals remain the same.

 This guide will cover the following process: